artlu99/framesv2-remix-cf/README.md

 1. dynamic OG image generation is a separate microservice.
 FOSS and MIT Licensed [[here]](https://github.com/artlu99/cached-dynamic-og-generator-cf).
 2. Neon supports painless database branching, which is a great feature for development.
 Out of scope for this starter.
 3. when you need the full Cloudflare environment, first run `pnpm build` and then `pnpm start` *(this should be rare)*.
-4. the framework is ready for `TailwindCSS v4`, and some frames built on this starter are already using it.
-However, some edge cases with `shadcn/ui` and `vite` + `Remix` should get ironed out soon.
-Suggest upgrading after `shadcn/ui` gets CLI support.

 ## Thanks